Environmental Impacts of [Clean] Energy Projects

 Do you see the juxtaposition yet?

-Below are just a few real-life examples.
+You can read real-world examples of these conflicts for a wind and solar projects I dealt with.
 They happened while working for an environmental non-profit with a history of stopping all kinds of projects in the Mountain West.
 They often leveraged the impacts to the Greater Sage-Grouse as a way to ensure greater protections for the bird and its habitat.
 Like most non-profits, their culture developed a knee-jerk reaction to project proposals that have any negative impacts.
 Unfortunately, there’s no such thing as a zero-impact project.
 You can, however, avoid as much of the harms as you can, minimize the actual impact where possible, and finally mitigate the actual impacts you had in other nearby places, You should be able to identify this as the “cautious” Environmentalism, this framing makes up a substantial percentage of memberships/contributers to environmental non-profits.
 But remember, we now have to deal with the “crisis” Environmentalism that we exist in today.